 Real stories on Broadway – six Broadway musicals based on real-life stories

-Broadway, like any other art form, can draw inspiration from everything – literature, music, ancient and Renaissance drama.
+There are a lot of real stories on Broadway.
+Musical theater, like any other art form, can draw inspiration from everything – literature, music, ancient and Renaissance drama.
 There’s a huge two-way road between the stage and the big screen.
 But, there’s no bigger pool of inspiration than the real world and the stories that have actually happened.
 As much as enjoyable a fictional story can be, it will always lack that special vibe that real events have.
 It’s like horror movies – no one bats an eye for any scary story, but if you label it “based on real events” than you can expect a wholly different reception, be it by the public, and critics.

 Lin-Manuel Miranda’s masterpiece is based on Alexander Hamilton’s biography by Ron Chernow.
 Alexander Hamilton (January 11, 1755, or 1757 – July 12, 1804) is a real-life figure, a Senior Officer in the US Army, Founding Father and first Secretary of Treasury.
 And he’s on the $10 bill.
-The other characters make no exception – Aaron Burr (vice-president), George Washington, John Adams and Thomas Jefferson (first, second and third US Presidents), Marquis de Lafayette, and the vicious King George III.
+The other characters make no exception – Aaron Burr (vice-president), George Washington, John Adams, and Thomas Jefferson (first, second and third US Presidents), Marquis de Lafayette, and the vicious King George III.
 The list goes on.

 Some historians find “Hamilton” controversial for reasons such as wrong interpretation of the zeitgeist of that time or considering it just a product of the current trend of revisiting American history, thus putting in the “Founders Chic” genre.
 They relate it to the current political situation in the United States.
 Another thing is slavery – was Alexander Hamilton pro- or anti-slavery orientated.
 And how much was he against it.
 And I’ll won’t be commenting the statements that the Founding Fathers were not people of color.